 - Behaviors - information on results aggregated according to stories and features.

-- Executors - information on test executors that were used to run the tests.
+- Executors - information on test executors used to run the tests.

 - History Trend - if tests accumulate some historical data, a trend will be calculated and shown on the graph.